pipiche38/Domoticz-Zigpy/README.md

 Try to ease the integration of the Zigate plugin .
 There are quiet a large developement done like Schneider (where we simulate more-less the HUB) , and it would benefit to the new plugin.
 In such it might be helpfull to keep a number of API common between the 2 plugins !

+a 2 steps approach can be taken:
+1. building a kind of layer between the zigpy and the existing zigate plugin in order to speedup and reuse the existing code and make the integration at a similar level of the current Zigate plugin with the admin interface.
+   * It will anyway remove some of the existing code, as the quirk will provide 'native' what is currently embedded in the zigate plugin code.
+   * On the otherside, need to see how to faster the existing Device integration and get quirks for them ( Legrand is an important one, Livolo ....)
+1. refactor the code to use the zigpy power.

 ### Threads (to be claified)

 1. The PythonPluginThread (main thread).